awbla/awbla-student-workflow/content/2-photography.md

 -------------

-{:#processingphotos}
+{:#transferringphotos}
-### Processing Photos
+### Transferring Photogrammetry Photos
-Images will need to be transferred from the memory card to Desktop then to the appropriate item's folder in the AWBLA OneDrive folder.
+Images taken during photogrammetry will need to be transferred from the memory card to the Desktop, then to the appropriate item's folder in the AWBLA OneDrive folder.

 The steps to this are as follows:
 - Transfer the photos from the memory card to the Desktop
    - Create a blank folder on the Desktop
    - Transfer the complete file set(s) over into it.
-- Copy the *Crabtree Blanks Folder* set and paste it onto the Desktop
+- Copy the *Crabtree Photogrammetry Blanks* folder and paste it onto the Desktop
    - This folder set is organized as follows:
       - Test Shots-Errors
       - RAW